 Identifying Direct Variation in Data

 To determine whether a relationship follows direct variation, examine the ratio y/x across multiple data points.
-If this ratio remains constant, the data likely fit the model y = kx.
+That's why if this ratio remains constant, the data likely fit the model y = kx.
 Graphically, a direct variation appears as a straight line passing through the origin, with no vertical intercept other than zero.

 Practical Checks for Direct Variation